mrgardner/pipeline-handyman/README.md

 ```
 __log__

 This functions provides a way to log messages in the terminal.
-You can get feedback from the gulp process on your terminal trough personalized messages.
+You can get feedback from the gulp process on your terminal through personalized messages.
 ```javascript
 var gulp = require('gulp');
 var handyman = require('pipeline-handyman');